nrasadi/academic/content/authors/admin/_index.md

 user_groups:
   - Researchers
   - Visitors
-highlight_name: false
+highlight_name: true
 title: Navidreza Asadi
 email: navidreza.asadi@gmail.com
 ---
-I am a MSc student of Computer Engineering at the Sharif University of Technology.
+I am a MSc student at Computer Engineering department of the Sharif University of Technology (SUT).

 My research interests include but not limited to: